DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Introduction

-\textit{P3: Training dynamics, accuracy, and robustness must be assessed end-to-end.} Circuit cutting aims to preserve the target computation, but in learning pipelines the optimiser observes finite-sample estimators and potentially different noise profiles.
-Small changes in estimator variance or evaluation ordering can alter optimisation trajectories, and practical effects may only appear when integrating cutting with training \cite{Cerezo2021VQA,Schuld2019Gradients,Endo2021QEM}.
-Moreover, if the resulting models are to be meaningful, we must check not only predictive accuracy but also robustness behaviour under the same training protocol \cite{Madry2018Robust,Tramer2018EnsembleAdv}.
+\textit{P3: Training dynamics, accuracy, and robustness must be assessed end-to-end.} In learning pipelines, the optimiser observes finite-sample estimators with potentially different noise profiles; small changes can alter optimisation trajectories~\cite{Cerezo2021VQA,Schuld2019Gradients,Endo2021QEM}.
+Both predictive accuracy and robustness~\cite{Madry2018Robust,Tramer2018EnsembleAdv} must be verified under the same training protocol.

-These limitations are systems problems as much as they are quantum problems: they concern staging, scheduling, aggregation, and the interaction between distributed execution and iterative optimisation.
+These are systems problems: they concern staging, scheduling, aggregation, and the interaction between distributed execution and iterative optimisation.